 1This isn’t true in some high priced markets like New York City, where local search websites will charge upwards of $800 per month to list a home FSBO.

-Selling your home through a flat fee MLS listing service is also one of the cheapest ways to sell a home, though it’s never free.
+Selling your home through a Flat Fee MLS Listing Service (also known as Assisted FSBO) is also one of the cheapest ways to sell a home, though it’s never free.
 By definition as the name suggests, sellers pay a flat fee upfront to a company or brokerage to list their home on their local MLS plus other relevant websites.

 Keep in mind that flat fee MLS listings require you to offer commission in the MLS to buyers’ agents, so if you decide to sell to a represented buyer, you may owe a typical buyer agent fee of up to 3% in commission.

-For example, a seller in NYC can easily be fooled into paying up to $1,000 for a flat fee MLS listing package from a company that claims to cover all 50 states.
+For example, a seller in NYC can easily be fooled into paying up to $1,000 for a generic Flat Fee MLS Listing package from a company that claims to cover all 50 states.
 The flat fee MLS website will claim to list your property in your local MLS, regardless of where you are in the United States.

 Unfortunately for this NYC home seller, there is no predominant MLS in New York City, and real estate brokers are mostly members of REBNY, a private organization that operates a broker database called the REBNY RLS.

-This seller will have paid up to $1,000 to be listed on the Long Island MLS, the New York State MLS or some other broker database that is completely irrelevant for a seller in NYC.
+The unsuspecting seller in our example might have paid $1,000 only to be listed on the New York State MLS or some other broker database that is completely irrelevant in NYC.

 Lastly, watch out for flat fee MLS companies with names that are highly offensive to brokers.
 Believe it or not, many of these companies will have names that are variants of “Brokers No More” or “No Agents Allowed.”

 Hilarious, since these same companies are offering a service that allows sellers to offer commission to these same agents, to entice them to bring their buyer clients.
-Just how incentivized do you think a traditional agent will be to cooperate with a company who’s out to disrupt their livelihoods?
+Just how incentivized do you think a traditional agent will be to cooperate with a company whose name speaks to a vision of eradicating traditional agents?

 One of the cheapest ways to sell a property if you don’t have time to show your own home is to hire a discount broker.
 However, this approach is also fraught with risks.
 After all, if you could save on commission with no downside, why isn’t everyone doing it?